Nazilauk/NLP2/README.md

-# Project Name: Similarity Checker
+# Project Name: Semantic.py

 ## Description
-The Similarity Checker is a Python program that uses the spaCy library to compare the similarity between words.
+The Semantic Checker is a Python program that uses the spaCy library to compare the similarity between words.
 The program takes a list of words as input, and compares each word with every other word in the list.
 For each comparison, the program calculates the similarity score between the two words, and displays it to the user.

 This program is useful for anyone who wants to quickly compare the similarity between multiple words.
 It could be used by linguists, researchers, and writers to identify common patterns or themes across a set of words.